Applications for a child support assessment 277-19061108

 - application has commenced on a duplicate customer

-If an application is received and not to proceed, see Application for assessment - record a decision and finalise.
+If an application is received and is not to proceed, see Application for assessment - record a decision and finalise.

 Customer contact